JacobCrabill/zigdown/test/sample.md

 Plain text
 ...with **bold** and _italic_ styles (and **_bold_italic_**) ...and no line breaks

 unless the previous line ends with '  ' (tbd)

 - Unordered list
+  - nested list
+-
+- ^ Empty list item
 - with **formatting**!

 1. Ordered list
-2. Item 2
+1. Item 2
-2. Item 3
+1. Item 3

 ## Quotes

 > Quote Block
+>
-> With embedded `code`? (embedded code not allowed)
+> With embedded `code`? (embedded code not allowed)\
 > **_Fin_**.

 A C++ code block.